-With great prices and security measures on flights, it’s great to be able to travel to Portugal for a golf holiday again.
+With great prices and security measures on flights, it's great to be able to travel for a golf holiday in Portugal again.

 The phrase "new normal" is often used to describe life after lockdown, and for golf holidays it is no different.
 The key is to protect travellers while maintaining the fact that they are on holiday and visiting to enjoy themselves.